uiceds/cee-492-project-2025-gasc/cee492_report copy_Submission 3 (14NOV2025).typ

   bibliography: bibliography("refs.bib"),
 )

-= Introduction

-(SECTION SHOULD ADDRESS: What is the research question or hypothesis you are exploring, and why?
-What work has previously been done by others in this area?
-A key part of this section is to explain the motivation behind your analysis.)

-== The Problem of Bridge Scour
+= The Problem of Bridge Scour

 The load paths of bridges eventually lead to the Earth and the soil or rock within.
 Water is a powerful force often working against that foundation.
 Since bridges often exist to span waterways, they are especially vulnerable to large flood events.
 In fact, hydraulic-related issues are the leading cause of bridge failures in The United States @LeeBridge.
 Some researchers have even estimated that scour alone to be the cause of collapse of 20-100 bridges per year in the United States @Flintetal.
 There are complex interactions which drive potential bridge failures.
 1-dimensional analysis may provide a preliminary view of scour vulnerability but newer and larger datasets allow for a deeper analysis.